-If you face tooth replacement, you’ve probably been told about the benefits of dental implants.
+If you face tooth replacement, your oral surgeon has probably told you about the benefits of dental implants.
 They function just as naturally as your original teeth.
-They are a permanent solution.
+They are a permanent solution to lost teeth.
 To the naked eye, they look every bit like your original tooth.

 The answer is yes and no. First, you have to ask yourself if you are getting the dental implant purely for cosmetic reasons — the appearance of your teeth — or are you getting dental implants as a means of tooth replacement?
 Is the dental implant central to the function of your teeth — or is it really just a matter of appearance?

-If the dental implant is being done because it will replace a tooth you would otherwise lose that’s central to chewing, the dental implant is a functional procedure.
-If you are merely replacing a tooth because you want a perfect smile and are mainly doing it for appearance, then this is a cosmetic dentistry procedure.
+If the dental implant will replace a tooth you would otherwise lose, the dental implant is a functional procedure.
+If you are merely replacing a chipped or discolored, but otherwise healthy tooth because you want a perfect smile, then dental implant surgery a cosmetic dentistry procedure.

-Why Dental Implants Might Not Be Covered by Insurance
+Why Dental Implants Might Not Be Covered by Your Insurance

 But whether or not your dental implants are covered by your insurance company, they are worth the price.
-Dental implants are a permanent solution to tooth replacement.
+Dental implants are a permanent solution to tooth replacement that preserves the health of your mouth and jaw.
 They function just as naturally as your original teeth.
-You never have to remove them — to clean, you simply brush like you would your regular teeth.
+You never have to remove them — to clean, you simply care for them like you would your regular teeth.
 And to the naked eye, dental implants look no different than our natural teeth.

 Some Cosmetic Dentistry Procedures Are Covered By Insurance